-Q: How do you shoot a wedding?
+Q: What is working with you like?
 What can I expect?
 A: Prior to your big day we will discuss at length the outline of events, location, and guest list.
 I take meticulous notes and will have plenty of questions for you during our meetings and research the venue ahead of time so as to be as prepared as possible for the shooting conditions on the day of your wedding.
 Throughout most of the event day I shoot with one camera, though I use a two-camera setup during the ceremony.
 The specific equipment I use varies depending on space, lighting conditions, need, and client preference; though I bring with me 4 off-camera flashes and stands, flash umbrellas and reflectors for portraits (if needed), as well as a variety of lenses.
 My goal is to be as unobtrusive as possible throughout your day, and I adjust my shooting strategies accordingly as I go.
 I aim to capture largely candid, natural moments when and where I can, though I will step in to pose or stage shots when natural moments don't pan out quite "picture perfect".

 Q: What do you recommend as essential inclusions in a wedding photography package?
 A: For a typical 6-8 hour wedding, I recommend getting at least 300 JPEG's with editing, a flash drive, and a 50+ page photo book.
-In my experience, that is the bare minimum a client can still be happy with years down the road.
-However, if photography is a big component of how you plan to remember your day in the future, or is important to you generally as a medium, I would recommend instead opting for the full day's photos with editing, a flash drive, a 100 page photo book, and at least 1 medium-large sized framed print or wall canvas.
+In my experience, that is the bare minimum a client will still be really happy with years down the road.
+However, if photography is a big component of how you plan to remember your day in the future, or is important to you generally as a medium, I would recommend instead opting for the full day's photos with editing, a flash drive, a 100+ page photo book, and at least 1 medium-large sized framed print or wall canvas.
 This is a big topic though, and I go into it in greater depth in this blog post.
 Be sure to give it a read!